-Five teams from JSA of LIS will be invited to compete in the Junior Challenge at SUNY Maritime College.
+Five teams from JSA Member Programs will be invited to compete in the Junior Challenge at SUNY Maritime College.
 At the Junior Challenge JSA teams compete against other area associations in the host's doublehanded boats.
 Competitors in the Junior Challenge must have reached their 13th but not their 19th birthday during the year of competition.
 Top finishers at the Law Trophy, Eastern or Western Districts, Larchmont Race Week, or JSA Junior Race Week will be asked in order of finish to represent the JSA.
 The qualifying events may be changed as needed at the discretion of the JSA to resolve scheduling or other logistical issues that may arise in any calendar year.
-Entry fees for JSA-sponsored sailors will be paid by the JSA to the host of the Junior Challenge.